ershiersan/lottery-codes/README.md

 # LOTTERY-CODES
-A solution for generating and checking lottery codes using PHP!
+LOTTERY-CODES is a solution for generating and verifing lottery codes using PHP!
+With it, you can generate and sent codes to users without saved them, and verify the codes just by logical calculation.
 ## Demand and Inspiration